Those Final Arya Moments In

 Since the very beginning, Arya Stark has come face to face with death many times, and each and every time she’s said: “not today.”
-Episode 5 of Game of Thrones had Arya saying that again and again... and again as she raced through King’s Landing, first to kill Cersei and then just to escape with her own life.
+Sunday night's “The Bells,” season 8's penultimate episode, had Arya saying that again and again... and again as she raced through King’s Landing, first to kill Cersei and then just to escape with her own life.

 And while Arya has seen death, she’s never really seen war up close and personal until right now, and from the looks of it, she’s not a fan whatsoever — of the deed itself, or the person behind the deed, Daenerys Targaryen.
 With only one episode left of the series forever, there is literally no doubt whatsoever that Arya is going to end up killing Dany herself and the reasons for this were clearly laid out in the episode.
 That, of course, includes the fact that Cersei Lannister is now officially dead, which means that Arya’s got to cross someone else off her list with green eyes... ahem, Dany.